Administrative Assistant (For General Questions/Non-CSM Major Information)

 We have a wonderful administrative assistant, Ms. Jaely Cruz, that can help direct your questions and concerns to the appropriate person if you are unsure of the right contact.
 Also, if you are a student that is not in a major in the College of Science and Mathematics, please direct your concern to Ms. Cruz so that she can get you in contact with the appropriate advisor.

 Sarah North Wolfe hails from the Pacific Northwest, earning her undergraduate degree in Behavioral Neuroscience from Western Washington University and her graduate degree in Experimental Psychology focusing on Student Development from Central Washington University.
 As an academic advisor, she finds fulfillment in supporting and respecting her students’ unique strengths and opportunities for growth.
-She has taught first-year seminars and college success strategies courses, and looks forward to teaching KSU 1101 in the fall.
 While she isn’t a Georgia native, she enjoys spending time outdoors, especially hiking around the Kennesaw Mountain trails.

 Hannah Santoro loves working in higher education.
 She has a Bachelor of Science degree in Psychology from Kennesaw State University and her Master of Science degree in Public Policy from Georgia Tech.
-Her love for science really flourished at Georgia Tech when she taught an undergraduate course involving ethics in biotechnology.
-She concentrated much of her graduate degree towards Health and Environmental Management.
-She is also part-time faculty, teaching KSU 1101 Freshman Seminar for students with an interest in science.
+Her love for science really flourished at Georgia Tech when she co-taught an undergraduate course on ethics in biotechnology.
+She concentrated much of her graduate degree towards Health and Environmental Policy and Management.
+She has previously taught in KSU's Freshmen Seminar course and enjoys watching students start at KSU and soon graduate from KSU!

 Chemistry and Biochemistry